-Anticipated outcomes of our work together include:
+Outcomes of our work together so far include:

 1) A functional program for coordination and increasing interoperability between standards initiatives relevent to or as they apply to the mining, minerals and metals space.

 2) An ongoing platform for participating in initiatives to engage collectively and strategically with all stakeholders with interested in the application of multi-stakeholder standards in the minerals, mining and metals space.